First Year CS Guide

-When your done reading please fill out this feedback form to give me and the team valuable feedback.
+When you're done reading, please fill out this feedback form to give me and the team valuable feedback.

-I hope you gain something, whether its information or inspiration, and if you see something wrong raise an issue or even better change it and make a PR.
-This is an OPEN SOURCE document.
-Thanks for reading and I wish you the best in your CS journey!
+I hope you gain something, whether it's information or inspiration, and if you see something wrong, raise an issue or even better: change it and make a PR.
+For those who care, this is an open source document. // Thanks for reading; we wish you the best in your CS journey!

 Audio Version with Writer's Commentary (recorded on June 29, 2020)